Is Salesforce Worth It for Small Businesses in 2026?

 How much does Salesforce cost for a small company?

 Salesforce pricing for small companies starts at $25 per user per month for the Essentials edition when billed annually.
 This entry-level package is designed specifically for small businesses with basic CRM needs.
 Companies requiring more advanced features can upgrade to the Professional edition at $75 per user per month or the Enterprise edition at $150 per user per month.
-Beyond subscription costs, small companies should budget for implementation assistance, training, potential data migration, and possible third-party integrations, which can significantly increase the total investment.
+Beyond subscription costs, small companies should budget for implementation assistance, training, potential data migration, and possible third-party integrations, which can increase the total investment.

 Is Salesforce good for small businesses?